iotaledger/identity.rs/documentation/docs/workflow.md

 These are branches that developers work on directly.
 Their names should be prefixed appropriately with one of the following categories.
 For example, a PR fixing a null pointer bug in the Wasm bindings might be created from a branch called `fix/client-non-null`.

 #### Feature (feat/, doc/, chore/, fix/)

 Singular PR contributions should create either a `feat`, `doc`, `chore`, or `fix` branch, depending on the type of changes.
 These may be branched from either the `dev` branch or an `epic` branch.
-If the number of lines of code is going to be relatively small and the work completed in a single PR, the branch should be created from `dev` and merged back into `dev` once completed.
+If the number of lines of code are going to be relatively small and the work completed in a single PR, the branch should be created from `dev` and merged back into `dev` once completed.
 Otherwise, the branches should be created from their associated `epic` branch and be merged back into the same `epic` branch.

 - `feat` branches should contain changes to the code that expand or modify functionality.
 They should also include updates to the documentation and examples related to the feature, though `doc` branches may be used to catch up on documenting a feature.
 - `doc` branches contain changes to code documentation or the wiki.
-These PRs should be kept relatively small in order to avoid burdening a reviewer with too many documentation updates at once.
-For example, during a documentation catch-up we will have a branch/PR per documentation page.
+These PRs should be kept relatively small to avoid burdening a reviewer with too many documentation updates at once.
+For example, during a documentation catch-up, we will have a branch or PR per documentation page.
-- `chore` branches are short lived branches that contain no significant features or functionality changes, but rather smaller fixes such as typos, code fixes, minor refactors, and CI changes.
+- `chore` branches are short-lived branches that contain no significant features or functionality changes, but rather smaller fixes such as typos, code fixes, minor refactors, and CI changes.
 - `fix` branches correct bugs such as compilation errors or where existing features do not behave as expected, generally without introducing any new functionality or breaking changes.

-It is recommended to integrate `dev` or `epic` regularly, depending on from where the branch started, to reduce the possibility and potential size of merge conflicts.
+We recommend integrating `dev` or `epic` regularly, depending on where the branch started, to reduce the possibility and potential size of merge conflicts.

 #### Epic (epic/)

 Long-lived `epic` branches should be created as soon as a feature is expected to require more than one PR.
 The `epic` branch should be branched from `dev` and should only accept merges that are related to the feature being developed.
-A PR should be opened as soon as the branch is created to publicly notify contributors about the development, the goals and requirements of the feature and the existence of the branch.
-It is recommended to integrate `dev` often to reduce the possibility and potential size of merge conflicts.
+A PR should be opened as soon as the branch is created to publicly notify contributors about the development, the goals and requirements of the feature, and the existence of the branch.
+It is recommended you integrate `dev` often to reduce the possibility and potential size of merge conflicts.
 Epic branches must not be squash-merged, otherwise the [changelog generator](#Changelog) will not detect its constituent PRs.

 ### Semantic Versioning

 Semantic Versioning (SemVer) describes a methodology for versioning of software to convey meaning and guarantees through the version string.
 A typical version string looks like `2.3.1`, where `2` is called the major version, `3` the minor version and `1` the patch or bugfix version.

 The central idea is that every part of the version string conveys meaning.
 A major change introduces behavior that is incompatible with previous versions of the software, while a minor change adds backwards-compatible functionality and a patch simply fixes a problem.
-So just by looking at the version string an implementer will have an understanding of the effort needed to integrate a new version.
+So just by looking at the version string, an implementer will understand the effort needed to integrate a new version.

-For more detailed information and an overview of advanced features see [Semantic Versioning 2.0.0](https://semver.org/).
-Not to be confused with [Sentimental Versioning](http://sentimentalversioning.org/).
+For more detailed information and an overview of advanced features, see [Semantic Versioning 2.0.0](https://semver.org/).
+Though this is not to be confused with [Sentimental Versioning](http://sentimentalversioning.org/).

 ### Changelog

 A changelog is a file describing a software project for humans to grasp the type and content of changes from version to version.
-Changelogs are closely related to the versioning of software, since individual changes are grouped into versions that are in our case referenced by a [SemVer string](#Semantic-Versioning).
+Changelogs are closely related to the versioning of software, since individual changes are grouped into versions that are, in our case, referenced by a [SemVer string](#Semantic-Versioning).
 We generally follow the recommendations from [keepachangelog](https://keepachangelog.com/en/1.0.0/).
 The changelog in this project is generated from the titles and [labels](#PR-Labels) of [pull requests](#Pull-Requests).

-#### PR Labels
+#### PR labels

 Labels are used to categorize changes in [pull requests](#Pull-Requests).
 Adding a label will include the labeled [PR](#Pull-Requests) title in the related section of the generated [changelog](#Changelog).

 Changelogs are generated for the core Rust library and each binding separately.
-To attach a PR to a specific changelog use the following labels:
+To attach a PR to a specific changelog, use the following labels:

 ##### `Rust`

-Includes the PR in the core Rust library changelog.
+This includes the PR in the core Rust library changelog.

 ##### `Wasm`

-Includes the PR in the Wasm bindings changelog.
+This includes the PR in the WASM bindings changelog.

 It is also necessary to add an appropriate label for the type of change in the PR.
 The following labels determine in which section a PR title will appear:

 ##### Changed

 Maps to the major version of [Semantic Versioning](#Semantic-Versioning).
 labels: `Breaking change`

 ##### Added

 Maps to the minor version of [Semantic Versioning](#Semantic-Versioning).
 labels: `Added`

 ##### Patch

 Maps to the patch version of [Semantic Versioning](#Semantic-Versioning).
 labels: `Patch`

 ##### Deprecated

 Marks features that will be removed in the feature.
-No special version consideration apply here, since the feature did not change yet.
+No special version consideration should apply here, since the feature did not change yet.
 labels: `Deprecated`

 ##### Removed

 Marks features as being removed.
 Typically the features should have been deprecated in the previous version.
 This maps to the major version of [Semantic Versioning](#Semantic-Versioning).
 labels: `Removed`

-##### Excluded Tags
+##### Excluded tags

 Marks changes that should not be part of the changelog.
-This should only be used for documentation and rare exceptions
+This should only be used for documentation and rare exceptions.
 labels: `Documentation`, `No changelog`

 Please note that a PR can only be listed in one section of a changelog.
 So attaching the labels `Rust` `Added` `Patch` to a PR, for example, is invalid because `Added` and `Patch` conflict.

-##### Release Summary
+##### Release summary

 To attach a release summary to a version in the changelog, an issue with the label `release-summary` must be created.
 Create a GitHub milestone matching the version you want to describe and attach it to the issue.
 The issue can be closed immediately.
 The text of the issue will be included in the changelog as the release summary.

 ### Issue Labels

 The following labels are used to categorize issues but do not have any effect on changelogs: `Request`, `Enhancement`, `Bug`, `Chore`, `Dependencies`, `Help wanted`, `Duplicate`, `Wontfix`.

 ## Release

-With the release process we can deliver versions of our software to the community.
+With the release process, we can deliver versions of our software to the community.
 We use sensible automation where it helps to remove tedium.
-However, some steps that require active decision making remain manual.
+However, some steps that require active decision-making remain manual.

 The final list of changes from the [changelog](#Changelog) informs the version of the release.
 If at least one change mapping to a major version is included, the major version needs to be incremented.
-In that case the minor and patch versions are set to `0`.
-If there are no change related to a major version, but changes related to a minor version are present, the minor version needs to be incremented while the patch version is set to `0`.
-Otherwise only the patch version is incremented.
+In that case, the minor and patch versions are set to `0`.
+If there are no changes related to a major version, but changes related to a minor version are present, the minor version needs to be incremented while the patch version is set to `0`.
+Otherwise, only the patch version is incremented.
 Determining the version of the release is the responsibility of the person performing the release.

 The determined version of the release is used to create the [hotfix](#hotfix) or [release](#release) branch.
 For example, a major release from the previous version `v2.3.1` will create the `release/v3.0.0` branch.

 Notice the `v` in front of the version.
 We [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) all release in git in the form of `vMAJOR.MINOR.PATCH`.
-For bindings we prefix the tag with the binding name, so a tag for Wasm would look like `wasm-v1.2.3`.
+For bindings, we prefix the tag with the binding name, so a tag for Wasm would look like `wasm-v1.2.3`.
 Bindings and the core Rust library are versioned and released independently.

 Additionally, we may release `dev` versions separately for both bindings and the core Rust library.
 These releases are meant as a preview of upcoming versions.
 For example, if the current version is `1.2.3` with the tag `v1.2.3`, we may release `v1.3.0-dev.1` which is then superseded by the actual `1.3.0` release.

-To create a release perform the following steps:
+You should follow these steps to create a release:

 1. Ensure all the changes you want to release are on the `dev` branch.
 2. Select the appropriate GitHub Actions workflow, e.g. `Rust Create Release PR`.
 2.1.
 Decide if you want to create a `dev` or `main` release.